An4PDM/Data_cleaning_for_cafe/README.md

   - Updated missing values in `Total Spent` by multiplying `Quantity` and `Price Per Unit`

 - **data_step2.pkl** (in progress)
-  - Removed NaN and replaced values in `Item` and `Payment Method`
+  - Removed NaN and replaced values in `Item`
   - Removed redundant or duplicate rows
-  - Standardized column names (e.g., lowercase, underscores)
-  - Trimmed whitespace in string values

 ### 🔄 File Naming Convention